EmanueleLM/CodeSimulation/README.md

 # Intro
-This repo allows to replicate all the experiments for the paper 'Code Simulation Chiallenges for Large Language Models'.
+This repo allows replicating all the experiments for the paper 'Code Simulation Challenges for Large Language Models'.
 You can read the article here: https://arxiv.org/pdf/2401.09074

 And cite it with the following bibtex: